frontsideair/blog/content/blog/tailscale-is-pretty-useful/index.md

 [^3]: Not to be confused with [VPN services](https://en.wikipedia.org/wiki/VPN_service) that are used for privacy and circumventing censorship
 [^4]: CLI and daemon are open-source, wrappers for non open-source platforms are not: https://github.com/tailscale/tailscale#other-clients
 [^5]: Home theater PC: https://en.wikipedia.org/wiki/Home_theater_PC
+[^6]: Snapdrop has been acquired by LimeWire, resurrected from the dead for NFT grift, glad not to be using it anymore: https://en.wikipedia.org/wiki/LimeWire#Reuse_of_name
-[^6]: And they don't work together so I have to disable one to enable the other.
+[^7]: And they don't work together so I have to disable one to enable the other.